2222-02-09

 Who should be involved in User Acceptance Testing (UAT)?

-The most important peer group to include in UAT testing are “real” end-users of your software.
 Include every role and stakeholder group, which means that people from each group should be selected to join the UAT team.

-Now that we are done discussing the groundwork for what UAT is and why it’s essential, let’s finish up by seeing how to start using it.
-Normally, UAT consists of four steps.
-But it can vary, based on whether the application is going to satisfy a single customer, or whether it should be off-the-shelf software, available for purchase by anyone.
+Normally, UAT consists of four steps but it can vary, based on whether the application is going to satisfy a single customer, or whether it should be off-the-shelf software, available for purchase by anyone.

 Firstly, the criteria to consider for the software to be “working” needs to be assembled.
-These are likely to be collated from the system requirements, and user stories.
-Next, a set of UAT test cases must be created.
-Centric defines a UAT test case as:
+These are likely to be collated from the system requirements, integration tests, and user stories.

 A set of test steps, execution conditions and expected results developed for a particular objective, such as to exercise a particular program path or to verify compliance with a specific requirement